-Our proposal also has the advantage, compared to key-escrow techniques, that there is practically no "set-up" required.
+Our proposal also has the advantage, compared with key-escrow techniques, that there is practically no "setup" required.
 Users and manufacturers do not need to register or escrow their cryptographic key information.
-More specifically, a manufacturer of cryptographic circuits does not have to secretly manufacture, record, and deliver to escrow agents the secret keys of each chip, as is the case for the "Clipper chip."
-Indeed, the chips can be all made identically in a non-secret manner.
+More specifically, a manufacturer of cryptographic circuits does not have to manufacture, record, and deliver secretly to escrow agents the secret keys of each chip, as is the case for the "Clipper chip."
+Indeed, the chips can be all made identically in a nonsecret manner.
 Analogously, there is no need for users of public-key cryptosystems to submit their private keys for escrowing; their private keys remain forever their own secrets.
 These are consequences of the fact that our scheme discloses only the message or session key to the government, not the long-term keys of the devices or of the users.
-The only set-up required is for the government to publish a list of public keys, and for Congress to pick an appropriate value(s) for p.
+The only setup required is for the government to publish a list of public keys, and for Congress to pick an appropriate value(s) for p.

-This proposal can combined with previously-known techniques to achieve other objectives, such as requiring more than one government agency to cooperate before any messages can be decrypted, or limiting the effective time period of a wire-tap warrant.
+This proposal can combined with previously known techniques (such as secret sharing) to achieve other objectives, such as requiring more than one government agency to cooperate before any messages can be decrypted, or limiting the effective time period of a wiretap warrant.